patzamgit/maltzenglish-source/content/regular.md

             Recommended if you want to quickly assess your English skills, both reading and listening.
         </p>
         <p class="text-center text--share">
-            Share your EasySpeak score on social media channels
+            Share your Maltz English score on social media channels
         </p>
     </div>
 </div>